Title: Effects of carbonated liquid on swallowing dysfunction in dementia with Lewy bodies and Parkinson’s disease dementia

 - (imagine one of those probability charts with all the possible different outcomes)

-Now, if I spurt out Wilcoxon signed-rank test, ANOVA, Friedman test, Mann-Whitney U test, Spearman’s rank-order correlation, or Bonferroni—-you and I would possibly have a slight panic attack or feel our head spinning all the way back to our first Bon Jovi concert because we certainly feel like we’re
+Now, if I spurt out Wilcoxon signed-rank test, ANOVA, Friedman test, Mann-Whitney U test, Spearman’s rank-order correlation, or Bonferroni—-you and I would possibly have a slight panic attack or feel our head spinning all the way back to our first Bon Jovi concert because we’d certainly feel like we’re…..

-For now, I think limiting it to understanding that because there are soo many of those wonky-named tests being used for all the above analyses, it can be very important to make sure that doing “more” leaves you with something actually significant versus something fake.
-So here’s the tidbit for the day:
+For now, an easier way to think about itwould be because there are soo many of those wonky-named tests being used for all the above analyses, it can be very important to make sure that there’s no double dipping or over-analyzing so much that it makes it looks like something is actually significant versus something fake.
+Put another way:

 “Bonferroni correction is one of several methods used to counteract the problem of multiple comparisons.” (literally from Wikipedia, https://en.wikipedia.org/wiki/Bonferroni_correction)

-Here’s some jam and jelly before we get to the toast (clearly I’ve been watching too many cooking shows these days👩🍳) :
+Here’s some jam and jelly before we get to the toast (sorry guys, I’ve been watching too many cooking shows these days😅) :

 “Thickened liquid worsened the degree of residue in four patients compared to thin liquid…This is similar to previous observations that higher viscosity liquid has a heightened risk of post-swallow pharyngeal residue, although probably still reducing penetration overall.” p.1219

-To state the obvious after a long workday: thickened liquids had worse residue than thin liquids (it’s starting to seem this has also been drilled in many more heads lately).
-Since the residue scale they used was basically: higher number=more residue=worse, we’d want to see a negative (-) number in their Table S1. to say anything was at all effective.
+To state the obvious after a long workday: thickened liquids had worse residue than thin liquids.
+Since the residue scale they used was basically: higher number=more residue=worse, we’d want to see a negative (-) number in their Table S1 in order to say anything was at all effective.

 “PTT was significantly improved with carbonated liquid compared to both thin and thickened liquids with a medium and large effect size, respectively” p.1219